skillstream-team/skillstream-platform-web/README.md

-# SkillStream LMS Frontend
+# SkillStream LMS - React Frontend

+A **pure React frontend application** for the SkillStream Learning Management System.
+This is a client-side only application that connects to the SkillStream backend API at `https://skillstream-platform-api.onrender.com/api`.

-A comprehensive Learning Management System (LMS) frontend built with React, TypeScript, and Tailwind CSS.
-This application provides a modern, responsive interface for managing courses, lessons, assessments, and real-time communication features.
+Built with React, TypeScript, Vite, and Tailwind CSS.
+This frontend provides a modern, responsive interface for managing courses, lessons, assessments, and real-time communication features.

 ## 🚀 Features